Greatbeauty02/Aplikasi-Food/README.md

 A mobile application called Food App, created as the Final Semester Exam project (Semester 4, June 2025).
 The app is intended for food ordering / restaurant menu management (atau sesuai fungsi lengkap aplikasimu).

 📌 This project was developed for the Semester 4 Final Examination.
-Developer / Role: Gloris Nilam Magdalena (Fullstack / Android Developer)
+Developer / Role: Great Beauty Simanungkalit (Fullstack / Android Developer)

 📊 Key Features